ome/omero-guide-matlab/docs/matlab.rst

 **Setup**
 ---------

-1. The OMERO.matlab toolbox and the Image Processing toolbox have been installed.
+#.
+The OMERO.matlab toolbox and the Image Processing toolbox have been installed.

-   a.
-To install the OMERO.matlab toolbox https://www.openmicroscopy.org/omero/downloads/
+   - To install the OMERO.matlab toolbox https://www.openmicroscopy.org/omero/downloads/

-   b.
-The Image Processing toolbox is only necessary for the images
+   - The Image Processing toolbox is only necessary for the images analysis.
-      analysis.
 This is a convenient toolbox for analysis purpose.
       You do not need to install that toolbox to integrate OMERO and MATLAB.

-   c.
-Make sure that the OMERO.matlab toolbox is on the MATLAB path.
-To
-         add it to the path, you can
+   - Make sure that the OMERO.matlab toolbox is on the MATLAB path.
+To add it to the path, you can

-   d.
-Launch MATLAB.
+   - Launch MATLAB.

-   e.
-Under the *HOME* tab, click on *Set Path* (middle of the top task bar).
+   - Under the *HOME* tab, click on *Set Path* (middle of the top task bar).

-   f.
-A *Set Path* dialog pops up.
+   - A *Set Path* dialog pops up.

    .. image:: images/matlab1.png

-   g.
-Click on the button *Add with Subfolders...*
+   - Click on the button *Add with Subfolders...*

-   h.
-Select the OMERO.matlab toolbox, Click *Open*.
+   - Select the OMERO.matlab toolbox, Click *Open*.

-   i.
-Close the *Set Path* dialog, you can either save the path for future use or not.
+   - Close the *Set Path* dialog, you can either save the path for future use or not.

 **Resources**
 -------------